TacoGit/ChromeOS-Installer/README.md

 Stock ChromeOS Installer/Dual-booter for non ChromeOS devices
 <br>

-❗ This program is currently untested, please expect errors.
+❗ This program is currently untested

 ---